scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Information Theoretic Metric Learning, Kulis et al., ICML 2007

 `ITML` minimizes the differential relative entropy between two multivariate Gaussians under constraints on the distance function, which can be formulated into a Bregman optimization problem by minimizing the LogDet divergence subject to linear constraints.
 This algorithm can handle a wide variety of constraints and can optionally incorporate a prior on the distance function.
 Unlike some other methods, ITML does not rely on an eigenvalue computation or semi-definite programming.

-.. rubric:: Example Code:
+.. topic:: Example Code:

 ::